 The safety of your players and families is our number one priority.
 We have put together the following guidelines and protocols for all IYHA sanctioned events until further notice.
 These items are non-negotiable for the safety of your family and to allow us to comply with state and local regulations in order to have the rinks open and players on the ice.
-The following guidelines will be in place for the entirety of the clinic and may be adjusted for tryouts and the eventual start of the 2020-2021 season as CDC and USA Hockey recommendations are updated.
+The following guidelines will be in place until further notice.

 Below you will find our most up to date COVID safety protocols for all practices and home games.
 It is IMPERATIVE that we stay on top of this and enforce all rules without exception.
 Breaking these rules will be the quickest way to a season disruption.
 We need everybody on board regardless of your personal feelings on safety precautions.
 This is not a political issue for us.
 This is a government regulation and rink issue.
 If the rinks get shut down, we don’t play hockey, period.
 We need to do our part for the safety of our families and the ability to keep the kids on the ice exercising, socializing and competing.

 Those with COVID symptoms including the following should NOT enter the rink or team event under any circumstances.
 This is the most important consideration that will keep our teams on the ice.
 Almost every case of team quarantine throughout the ‘20-’21 season began with a player coming to the rink after knowingly ignoring symptoms.
 If it is determined that a player was sent to practice or a game knowing that they’re symptomatic, supplemental suspension may be warranted for the player.